 Set an uncut watermelon in a dark, cool location for no longer than about four days.
 If you need to store for a longer period, transfer the watermelon to your refrigerator.

-Wrap a cut watermelon half tightly with plastic wrap and store in your refrigerator for up to three days.
+Wrap a cut watermelon half tightly with plastic wrap and store in your refrigerator.

-Store cut watermelon pieces in an airtight container in your refrigerator.
+Store cut pieces in an airtight watermelon storage container in your refrigerator.
 The sooner you eat it, the better.